 While external research looks outward to understand your prospect and the competitive landscape you’re in, internal research focuses on your resources as a company.

-Internal research seeks to answer questions like: Is there content you can repurpose?
-What kinds of specialist expertise will you need to complete this RFP?
+Internal research seeks to answer questions like: Is there content you can repurpose for the proposal?
+What kinds of specialist expertise and information will you need to complete this RFP?
 Which subject matter experts (SMEs) can you ask to contribute knowledge?

 Internal Research Strategies Include:

 - Using your content library (if you have one) to source answers to frequently asked questions.
 If you don’t yet have a content library, you can look at your most recent 5-10 RFP responses.
-Are there any answers you can reuse in this RFP?
+Are there any previous response examples or answers you can reuse in this RFP to save your team time?

 - Creating a list of subject matter experts and their areas of expertise